axa-fr-pg/P8_02_Repository_common/Readme.md

 # Common model classes

-This package contains all classes required to define the data model of the tripmaster workspace.
+This library contains all classes required to define the public data model of the tripmaster workspace.

+## Build
-It shall be published to the local maven repository with the gradle publishing task "publishToMavenLocal".
+Published the jar file to the local maven repository with the gradle publishing/publishToMavenLocal task.